 After going down 38–21 at halftime, Holy Cross spent the rest of the game trying to play catch-up.

 But the Crusaders would never get within double-digits.
-Junior forward Teya Sidberry dominated from the floor in the second half, ultimately scoring a game-high 18 points off the back of an 8–9 shooting performance.
+Junior forward Teya Sidberry dominated from the floor in the second half, ultimately scoring a game-high 18 points off the back of an 8-of-9 shooting performance.

 The Crusaders continued to struggle with finishing possessions, ultimately ending with 24 turnovers.
 Tomlinson dribbled it out as the clock winded down to zeroes, and BC picked up its sixth win of the young season.